ThinkEQ/assembly-solutions-ltd/src/pages/product/gem-terminal-ind-co.md

         Contact Assembly Solutions on **01204 521999** to discuss your GEM Terminal requirements or email your needs to enquiry@assembly-solutions.com
 seo:
   title: GEM Terminal Distribution
-  description: Assembly Solutions is a UK Distributor of GEM Terminals and
+  description: Assembly Solutions is the UK Distributor of GEM Terminals and
     Connectors for Wire Assembly Manufactured Products.
   og-url: www.assembly-solutions.com/gem-terminal-distribution
 ---